 “Fog everywhere.
 Fog up the river, where it flows among green aits and meadows; fog down the river, where it rolls defiled among the tiers of shipping and the waterside pollutions of a great (and dirty) city.
 Fog on the Essex marshes, fog on the Kentish heights.
 Fog creeping into the cabooses of collier-brigs; fog lying out on the yards, and hovering in the rigging of great ships; fog drooping on the gunwales of barges and small boats.
 Fog in the eyes and throats of ancient Greenwich pensioners, wheezing by the firesides of their wards; fog in the stem and bowl of the afternoon pipe of the wrathful skipper, down in his close cabin; fog cruelly pinching the toes and fingers of his shivering little ’prentice boy on deck.
 Chance people on the bridges peeping over the parapets into a nether sky of fog, with fog all round them, as if they were up in a balloon, and hanging in the misty clouds.” — Charles Dickens, Bleak House

-Gothic nature is an entity.
+Gothic nature challenges conceptions of nature as a mere backdrop to human action.
+It is more of an entity.
 A manifestation.
 A presence.
-Dangerous.
-Brooding.
-Volatile.
-At times fickle.
-To paraphrase gothic novelist Angela Carter, Gothic nature decidedly and deliberately provokes “unease.”
+To paraphrase gothic novelist Angela Carter, Gothic nature can deliberately provoke “unease” in the reader.

 “This antagonism, in which humans sometimes view nature as opponent, can be expressed toward natural physical geographies (mountains, windswept plains), animals (snakes, spiders, bears), extreme meteorological events (Shakespearean tempests, hurricanes in New Orleans, typhoons), bodily processes and products (microbes, bodily odors, menstruation, defecation), and biotic land-, air-, and seascapes….The ecophobic condition exists on a spectrum and can embody fear, contempt, indifference, or lack of mindfulness (or some combination of these) toward the natural environment.” — Simon Estok, The Ecophobia Hypothesis